 Given the large number of modelling studies investigating Arctic-midlatitude teleconnections, it is useful to first summarize the general lessons learned from the three types of modelling studies.
 Type a studies are normally used to probe the mechanisms behind atmospheric responses to high-latitude surface forcings.
 They show clear but weak midlatitude responses and provide insight into the underlying dynamical processes, but their simplified nature makes it difficult to assess the importance of the identified linkages in the real climate system (Newson, 1973; Sellevold et al., 2016; Zhang et al., 2018b).
 Type b studies typically involve inducing sea ice loss according to transient scenarios (e.g. historical evolution of sea ice concentration and thickness) or extreme sea ice conditions, in AGCMs or GCMs.
 These sea ice perturbations can be combined with other adjustments, such as nudging the stratosphere towards its climatology rather than leaving it "free".
-Many type b studies, but not all, report detectable atmospheric responses including Eurasian cooling, although the signals are usually only statistically significant if one accounts for uncertainties due to internal variability by using a large enough sample, i. e., a large number of simulations (Honda et al., 2009; Liu et al., 2012; Ogawa et al., 2018), to sea ice loss, including some sort of cooling signal in the Eurasian region.
+Many type b studies report detectable atmospheric responses to sea ice loss, including some sort of cooling signal in the Eurasian region.
 However, Eurasian Cooling of the spatial extent and magnitude as that in observations is not a robust feature (Ogawa et al., 2018; Liang et al., 2021; Blackport and Screen, 2021; Smith et al., 2022), appearing mainly in single-model studies under specific forcing scenarios and small or subselected samples (Honda et al., 2009; Liu et al., 2012).
-Studies using free-running (unperturbed) simulations from coupled climate models (type $\mathbf{c}$ ) report not only a failure to identify robust Eurasian cooling Cooling trends, but also an inconsistency in the overall atmospheric signals some of the large-scale atmospheric signals (e.g., shifts in the North Atlantic storm track, which is subject to opposing influences under climate change (Shaw et al., 2016)) across models.
-Many of these models are at the cutting edge of climate science, and confidence in their fidelity is high, but but with the exception of a few large-ensemble experiments (discussed further in section 3.2), simulations are usually limited to a few members that may not adequately sample the internal variability.
-These type Type c studies generally conclude simulations generally indicate that there is little to no evidence of Eurasian cooling under global warming, and also little evidence that sea ice loss triggers it (Sun et al., 2016; De and Wu, 2019; Boland et al., 2017).
-A comprehensive listing (Sun et al., 2016; De and Wu, 2019; Boland et al., 2017; Blackport and Screen, 2021; Hay et al., 2022).
+Studies using free-running (unperturbed) simulations from coupled climate models (type c) report not only a failure to identify robust Eurasian Cooling trends, but also an inconsistency in some of the large-scale atmospheric signals (e.g., shifts in the North Atlantic storm track, which is subject to opposing influences under climate change (Shaw et al., 2016)) across models.
+Many of these models are at the cutting edge of climate science, but with the exception of a few large-ensemble experiments (discussed further in section 3.2), simulations are usually limited to a few members that may not adequately sample the internal variability.
+Type c simulations generally indicate that there is little to no evidence of Eurasian Cooling under global warming, and also little evidence that sea ice loss triggers it (Sun et al., 2016; De and Wu, 2019; Boland et al., 2017; Blackport and Screen, 2021; Hay et al., 2022).

-Distilling the main messages from type b and c studies is arguably the most complicated aspect of understanding the literature on Eurasian Cooling.
+Distilling the main messages from type \mathbf{b} and \mathbf{c} studies is arguably the most complicated aspect of understanding the literature on Eurasian Cooling.
 Here, the details matter.
 The experimental setup must be accounted for in the interpretation of any model simulation, as it determines whether the results speak to the atmospheric response to sea ice loss alone, to sea ice loss with ocean warming, or to global warming in general.
 These points are expanded on in section 3.2.
-A comprehensive table of individual studies up to 2015 can be found in , for example, Gao et al. (2015) Gao et al. (2015); many newer studies that have been published since feature in the next section.
+A comprehensive table of individual studies up to 2015 can be found in Gao et al. (2015); many newer studies that have been published since feature in the next section.